http://www.commonwealmagazine.org/women-priesthood-0

 ..."The church’s understanding and teaching has developed over two millennia.
 On some subjects it has remained substantially the same.
 On others, it has changed dramatically, in ways that could not have been foreseen: on slavery, women’s inferiority, the divine right of kings, the uses of torture, the status and dignity of the Jewish people, the execution of heretics, the idea of religious liberty, the moral legitimacy of democratic governments, the indispensability of Thomism, and the structure of the universe itself.
 New questions arise, and new horizons open, cultures themselves are transformed, and the fund of human knowledge changes... "

 Sr. Sara Butler, MSBT, teaches at St. Joseph’s Seminary in Yonkers, New York.
-Her Cardinal Cooke Lecture on the subject of the ministerial priesthood is
+Her Cardinal Cooke Lecture on the subject of the ministerial priesthood is available on her faculty page.

 about the writer

-Robert J. Egan, SJ, a frequent contributor to Commonweal, teaches theology and spirituality at Gonzaga University in Spokane, Washington
+Robert J. Egan, SJ, a frequent contributor to Commonweal, teaches theology and spirituality at Gonzaga University in Spokane, Washington.

 No comments: